abhi24me/Pandas/README.md

 # PANDAS
-Here are some of my Pandas Basics and all my work in jupyter notebook. future updates regarding Pandas will be posted here.
+Here are some of my Pandas Basics and all my work in jupyter notebook. future updates and  regarding Pandas will be posted here.